joe-niland/joe-niland/README.md

 - IaC with Terraform
 - Xero integration

 Aside from my main work, I ❤️ working on open source.
-I am an active [member](https://github.com/orgs/cloudposse/people?query=role%3Amember) of the awesome [CloudPosse](https://github.com/cloudposse) GitHub org, actively reviewing and submitting PRs to their Terraform module projects.
+I am an active [member](https://github.com/orgs/cloudposse/people?query=role%3Amember) of the awesome [Cloud Posse](https://github.com/cloudposse) GitHub org, actively reviewing and submitting PRs to their Terraform module projects.

 [Contact me](https://originalmind.com.au/#contact) to organise a chat about your project.